inthepocket/cookie-though/docs/api.md

 ## hide

 Allows you to hide the Cookie Though dialog.
-Can be  useful to bound to your own logic.
+Can be useful to bind to your own logic.

 ```js
 import { hide } from 'cookie-though';